dereklstinson/gocudnn/README.md

 Go Bindings for cuDNN 7.1 using Cuda 9.2 \(Just some Cuda 9.2\)

+#Currently in an OverHaul
+I am renaming files ...again.
+Since cudnn basically doesn't have any sort of training functions.
+I am going to have to include a lot more cuda into this.
+Which wouldn't be a problem, but any sort of library that is called in a go package is made for private use for only that package.
+I practiced on some work arounds, but when it comes down to structs.
+Those don't play nice at all when it comes to cgo because c types are unexported!

+Since this can potentially become a huge package and it won't necessarily hold just cudnn.
+I am going to have to combine files and seperate the cuda functions by empty structs.
+Those empty structs can then be used to call methods.
+It will probably look a lot like

 Currently this is pre alpha.
 Functions can and will change.
 Almost on a daily basis.

 ## Setup